Buy ENERGY STAR® to save you money!

 - Locate away from sources of dust and dirt, which can clog coils and grills.

-Selecting a humidifier for your home: what you need to know
+Selecting a dehumidifier for your home: what you need to know

 The capacity of the dehumidifier required depends on two factors: the size of the space to be dehumidified and the conditions that exist in the space without dehumidification.